uTaHanna/vaadin-simple-login/README.md

 Spring Initializr.
 I also listed sources, including those on MySQL and Spring, which might help you<br>
 in starting your own project.

+I would also mention here that s false warning from SpringUIProvider about a missing UI, which<br>
+you see on the console when testing the application, is ascribable to [this bug with Vaadin](https://github.com/vaadin/spring/issues/254).

 ### How to Run the Application

 1. Start MySQL and create a new database called "simple_login".